racellai/racella-ignacio-e2e/README.md

 5. On the Cypress console click on a test to run the test

 Note:
+Due to time constraint implicit assertion was used instead of explicit assertion and hard wait instead of timeout.

 Node_Modules folder is not included in the repository as there are too many files in it.
 Installing Cypress will create this folder and the files in it.